zl6ct/ZL6CT/Assignment 11/Assignment_11.md

 # Zoom Session
-I attended the zoom meeting April 7 at 11am: General CHAOSS Weekly Call and I palned to join the Risk Working Group.
+I attended the zoom meeting April 7 at 11am: General CHAOSS Weekly Call

+And I palned to join the Risk Working Group.

 ## Podcast Reflection